Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Stops are serviced an average of 119 times per day across all routes, which equates to about 11 weekly trips per individual stop.
+Service frequency averages 119 trips per day across all routes, translating to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport